-HF-SCF the coupled perturbed Hartree-Fock (CPHF) equations in the AO basis are solved using a semi-direct iterative algorithm [125] similar to dscf.
+HF-SCF the coupled perturbed Hartree-Fock (CPHF) equations in the AO basis are solved using a semi-direct iterative algorithm $[197]$ similar to dscf.

-DFT using either non-hybrid functionals where no iterations are needed [126] or hybrid functionals where the same algorithm as at the HF-SCF level is used.
+DFT using either non-hybrid functionals where no iterations are needed [198] or hybrid functionals where the same algorithm as at the HF-SCF level is used.

 MP2 semi-direct method, see ref.
-[17].
+[27].

-12.1 Prerequisites
+17.1 Prerequisites

-- 1. mpshift needs converged MO vectors from a SCF or DFT run (dscf or ridft) - 2. for SCF or DFT calculations, no specifications have to be made in the control file - 3. it is not possible to run the program in the fully direct mode when doing an SCF, MP2 or a DFT (using hybrid functionals) run, so you will have to perform a statistics run of dscf before calling mpshift, or just set the size of the \$twoint file to a non-zero value - 4. to perform an MP2 calculation of the NMR shieldings you have to prepare the input with mp2prep -c
+- 1. mpshift needs converged MO vectors from a SCF or DFT run (dscf or ridft) - 2. for SCF or DFT calculations, no specifications have to be made in the control file but currently only closed shell cases are implemented in mpshift. - 3. to perform an MP2 calculation of the NMR shieldings you have to prepare the input with mp2prep -c

-12.2 How to Perform a SCF of DFT Calculation
+17.2 How to Perform a SCF of DFT Calculation